-- No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - No contraventions of any applicable Code of Professional Conduct in relation to the audit.
+- the auditor independence requirements of the Corporations Act 2001 in relation to the audit; or - any applicable Code of Professional Conduct in relation to the audit.

-Yours faithfully RUSSELL BEDFORD NSW Chartered Accountants
+Yours sincerely RUSSELL BEDFORD NSW Chartered Accountants

-MALCOLM BEARD M.Com., F.C.A.
+GREGORY RALPH M.Com., F.C.A.
 Partner